DoTheEvo/selfhosted-apps-docker/jellyfin/readme.md

 Testing [10x FHD streams](https://i.imgur.com/nP71y0E.png),
 and 4K+HDR+tonemapping till see stutter <br>
 Testing by running movies, x265 encoded, in edge under linux.<br>
-`Throttle Transcodes` is turned off so that the movie is transcoded in full, not just 3min segments.
+`Throttle Transcodes` is turned off so that the movies are transcoded in full, not just 3min segments.

 Results